Mutual Information, Neural Networks and the Renormalization Group: Numerical evaluation

+The initial Ising/dimer data were generated by Monte Carlo simulations.
+For the dimer data we used a 64$\times 64$ lattice (128$\times 128$ with spins) and performed MC with loop updates.
+Number of steps $t_0$ was tuned to have sample-at-t and sample-at-t+$t_0$ correlation at the level of noise.
+For the Ising system we used 128$\times 128$ lattice and a cluster-update MC.

-A practical remark is that the gradients should best be computed explicitly (a simple, if tedious, computation) prior to numerical evaluation, and one should not use the automated gradient computation capability provided by \emph{e.g.} Theano package \cite{2016arXiv160502688short}.
-The reason is that some of the dependence on parameters $\Lambda$ is stochastic (i.e. they define the probability distribution which the MC-averaging approximates), and this dependence may possibly not be captured correctly by automated gradient computing procedures.
+We remark that the gradients of $A_{\Lambda}$ should best be computed explicitly (a simple, if tedious, computation) prior to numerical evaluation, and one should not use the automated gradient computation capability provided by \emph{e.g.} Theano package \cite{2016arXiv160502688short}.
+The reason is that some of the dependence on parameters $\Lambda$ is stochastic.
+Specifically, it enters via the treshold values of the Monte Carlo acceptance, and this dependence results in a piece-wise constant function (although with very fine steps) which is not handled correctly by automated gradient computing procedures (the numerical gradients would be equal to zero in most cases).